Second impeachment trial of Donald Trump: Procedural resolution

-Constitutionality of the trial and debate
+Is the trial constitutional?
+Here's the real Debate.

 In a two-hour presentation on February 9, the House managers argued that the Senate has jurisdiction to try the impeachment of Trump.
 Castor opened the defense argument with what many criticized as a rambling 48-minute presentation.
 He argued that the impeachment was politically motivated, and unnecessary because voters had already been "smart enough" to vote Trump out of office and, in doing so, explicitly acknowledged Biden had won a free and fair election.
 Raskin played video footage of the Capitol storming and Trump's rhetoric to highlight the consequences if presidents could commit impeachable offenses in their last month without constitutional accountability.

 The statement that Biden won the election was seen to have undercut both their arguments in pre-trial briefs of Trump's repeated false claims that the election was fraudulent, stolen, and rigged; and accordingly his speech on January 6 was justified because he believed the election was fundamentally "suspect."
 Trump had initially made clear to advisers that he did not want his lawyers saying that Biden won the election fairly, even if it was not their main focus at the trial.
 Accordingly, Trump was reported to be very displeased with Castor's performance.
 Castor's argument was widely criticized for numerous bizarre and incoherent statements, such as "Nebraska, you're going to hear, is quite a judicial-thinking place."
 Alan Dershowitz stated, "There is no argument.
 I have no idea what he's doing."

 Following the four-hour debate where both sides presented arguments on whether the trial was unconstitutional because Trump was no longer president, the Senate voted 56–44 that the impeachment trial was constitutional.
 The original five Republican senators voting with Democrats in the Rand Paul point of order voted in favor, along with Bill Cassidy (R-LA) who in a post-interview used adjectives of focused, organized, and compelling to describe the case brought.
 A simple majority was required to proceed.
 The lack of Republican support to proceed with the trial was interpreted as indicating an increased likelihood of Trump's acquittal.
 Ted Cruz, who voted against the constitutionality of the trial, told Fox News the same day that he believed it was constitutional but not required.